-Nevada law allows people to sue for “loss of consortium” following a wrongful injury to their spouse or registered domestic partner.1 “Consortium” refers to the companionship, moral support and/or intimacy enjoyed by married couples and registered partners.2
+Nevada law allows you to sue for “loss of consortium” following a wrongful injury to your spouse or registered domestic partner.1 “Consortium” refers to the companionship, moral support and/or intimacy enjoyed by married couples and registered partners.2

 A “loss of consortium” cause of action is similar in many respects to a Nevada wrongful death case.
-However, in a loss of consortium case, the plaintiff is limited to the right to recover “non-economic” compensatory damages.
+However, in a loss of consortium case, you are limited to the right to recover “non-economic” compensatory damages.

 In Nevada, loss of consortium is a derivative lawsuit.
-This means to recover, the injured spouse must also sue (and win) for his or her injury in the same lawsuit.3
+This means to recover, your injured spouse must also sue (and win) for their injury in the same lawsuit.3

 To help you better understand how to sue under Nevada’s “loss of consortium” law, our Nevada personal injury lawyers discuss, below: